 where $D=\(D_1,\ldots,D_\n\)$, obtaining the Fock representation in the position basis.
 Then, any quantum state $\ket{\psi}$ can be expressed as a superposition of $\n$-particle wavefunctions for all possible positive integer values of $\n$,

 Hence, quantum states from quantum field theory are just superpositions of $\n$-particle states, already known from Theorem \ref{thm:wf_space} to be objects on space.
-In the general case from eq. \eqref{eq:psi_Fock}, they are collections of configurations of $\n$ points in the fiber bundle $\R^3\times \C\times\mc{D}$.
-So the infinite collection of wavefunctions from eq. \eqref{eq:psi_Fock} form an object of Type \ref{type:space_collection_subsets} in $\R^3\times\C\times\mc{D}$, and therefore an object of Type \ref{type:space_additional_properties_geometrization} on the $3$-dimensional space $\R^3$. \end{proof}
+In the general case, from Equation \eqref{eq:psi_Fock}, they are collections of configurations of $\n$ points in the fiber bundle $\R^3\times \C\times\mc{D}$.
+Therefore, the infinite collection of wavefunctions from Equation \eqref{eq:psi_Fock} forms an object of Type \ref{type:space_collection_subsets} in $\R^3\times\C\times\mc{D}$, and therefore an object of Type \ref{type:space_additional_properties_geometrization} on the $3$-dimensional space $\R^3$. \end{proof}

-In the standard quantization scheme used in NRQM, one starts from classical point-particle configurations, and obtains wavefunctions defined on that configuration space.
-The basis of the resulting Hilbert space corresponds to points in this configuration space, so they can be labeled by the positions, $\ket{\x_1,\ldots,\x_\n}$.
-To obtain field quantization, the resulting wavefunctions are then again quantized (the \emph{second quantization}).
+In the standard quantization scheme used in NRQM, one starts from classical point-particle configurations and obtains wavefunctions defined on that configuration space.
+The basis of the resulting Hilbert space corresponds to points in this configuration space so they can be labeled by the positions $\ket{\x_1,\ldots,\x_\n}$.
+To obtain field quantization, the resulting wavefunctions are then again quantized (the second quantization).